quixio/quix-docs/docs/platform/tutorials/image-processing/frame-extraction.md

 # 2. Frame extraction

+In this part of the tutorial you add a frame extraction service and a Base64 decoder service to your pipeline.
+The frame extraction service grabs single frames from the TfL video feeds, so that object detection can be performed in the next stage of the pipeline.
+The Base64 decoder service decodes the output of the webcam into a raw image feed, suitable for input into the object detection service.

 Follow these steps to deploy the **frame extraction service**:

 1. Navigate to the Library and locate `TfL traffic camera frame grabber`.